HoldenCreative/wp_weeverapps/readme.txt

 Setting up a Weever App is extremely easy.
 All you do is:

-- Sign up for an API key
+- Sign up for an subscription key at http://weeverapps.com/
 - Install the plugin
 - Paste in the API key
 - Start adding content and branding to your app!